Lake Wānaka

-"Wānaka" is the South Island dialect pronunciation of wānanga, which means "the lore of the tohunga or priest" or a place of learning.
+"Wānaka" is the South Island Māori dialect pronunciation of wānanga, which means "the lore of the tohunga or priest" or a place of learning.

 Geography

 Geography

 Lake Wānaka lies at the heart of the Otago Lakes in the lower South Island of New Zealand.
 The township of Wānaka, which sits in a glacier-carved basin on the shores of the lake, is the gateway to Mt Aspiring National Park.
 Lake Hāwea is a 15-minute drive away, en route to the frontier town of Makarora, the last stop before the West Coast Glacier region.
 To the south is the historic Cardrona Valley, a popular scenic alpine route to neighbouring Queenstown.

 Geology

 Lake Wānaka lies in a u-shaped valley formed by glacial erosion during the last ice age more than 10,000 years ago.
-It is fed by the Mātukituki and Makarora Rivers, and is the source of the Clutha River / Mata-Au.
+It is fed by the Matukituki and Makarora Rivers, and is the source of the Clutha River / Mata-Au.

 At its greatest extent, which is roughly along a north–south axis, the lake is 42 kilometres long.
 Its widest point, at the southern end, is 10 kilometres.
 The lake's western shore is lined with high peaks rising to over 2000 metres above sea level.
 Along the eastern shore the land is also mountainous, but the peaks are somewhat lower.

 Nearby Lake Hāwea lies in a parallel valley carved by a neighbouring glacier eight kilometres to the east.
 At their closest point (a rocky ridge called The Neck), the lakes are only 1000 metres apart.

 Four small islands within the lake include Ruby Island, Stevensons Island, Mou Tapu and Mou Waho (Harwich) Island.
 Some host ecological sanctuaries, such as one for buff weka on Stevensons Island.
 Mou Tapu island is 120 hectares in size and is a pest free island.
-Mountain stone weta and the Southern Alps gecko can be found here.
+Mountain stone wētā and the Southern Alps gecko can be found here.

 The towns of Wānaka and Albert Town are near the lake's outflow into the Clutha River / Mata-Au.